Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-tuning.rst

     estimator = Estimator(session=session, options=options)

-You might want to configure your transpilation strategy further, and for this means, there are advanced transpilation options you can set up.
+You might want to configure your transpilation strategy further, and for this, there are advanced transpilation options you can set up.
 These are "second level options", and can be set as follows:

 .. code-block:: python